hurufu/hurufu/README.md

 Hi, I am a programmer.

-Current active project is an implementation of a core of [NEXO standards](https://www.nexo-standards.org/).
+Current (but not active) project is an implementation of a core of [NEXO standards](https://www.nexo-standards.org/).
 It's a major evolving specificaiton for payment terminals.
 I have plans to release it as a free (like in "freedom") and opensource software in the future.
 I have a